Moi!

 Price: 230 € (incl.
 13.5% VAT)

-This level is best suited for dancers with 3 or (many) more years of experience.
+This level is best suited for dancers with many years of experience (min.
+3).
 You have a firm grasp on the essential rhythms and shapes of Lindy Hop, and you can combine them easily; all while keeping good time while dancing.
 You are able to dance with and adapt to partners of different levels and to a wide variety of tempos.

 This level will keep you challenged for many years, and we are happy to give you extra challenges if you long for them.